-Wave 1 data is available to everyone completing a preregistration via the Open Science Framework (OSF).
+Wave 1 data are available to everyone completing a preregistration via the Open Science Framework (OSF).
+Wave 2 preregistration is now open with data sent to researchers as soon as it becomes available in 2025.
 New waves of GFS data will be released yearly with early access up to a year in advance of public access for those that submit a Registered Report or preregister their analysis plan.
-Please note that for Wave 1, researchers should construct a synthetic longitudinal study either by linking the GFS data to other datasets or by using the retrospective childhood assessments within the Wave 1 data.
+Please note that Waves 1 and 2 data will be publicly released in 2026 at the same time one year after the launch of Wave 2.

 There are three ways to access the data with the first early access date in the coming months and access without registration about one year later.